Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 According to the Graphs from Github.
 The major concentration of work was placed in the first 7 months.

+## Analyzing the Code
+The project code is quite difficult to analyze given the storng connection with the server partition which we are not covering.
+The first impressions reveiled a very difficult to understand code.
+We didn't give much effort to understand it completely now because there were other priorities in place and the obvious difficult of the code.

+## Critical Analisies

+Altough we weren't able to retrieve much more aditional information about about the first processes used we believe the project was developed strongly following Agile methods.
+Which is probably the best method to use in this case.
+The wide efficiency methods defined through Agile always helps in projects like this.
+With huge dependencies in the project, the urge to deliver new features as fast as possible and the need to communicate everyday to prioritaze next steps are just some of the reasons why this project probably was using Agile methods since the beginnig.

+## Objectives
+We believe that the idea behind the hole project is deliver a new experiencie to the clients as fast as possible and according to the contructive feedback improve the experience, resolve bugs and implement new features.

+## Conclusions
+We all agree that probably the hole development process used was Agile, Scrum.
+Due to it's flexibility to use in this sort of projects it is essential to have a method like this if we want efficeint and fast results.

+## Topics Covered by Student
+ - Nuno Neto(Development Process Description and History; Impressions and Description of Cozy Photos Platform; Common Process; Waterfall Process; Boehm's Spiral Model; Scrum Process flow - Used in a second part of the Project Process; Opinions, Critics and Alternatives; Analyzing the Repository and General Activity; Analyzing the Code; Critical Analisies; Objectives; Conclusions)

 ## Members and Contacts